 • For all other matters, please visit the Contact Us page of the Massachusetts Court System website.

 Your Third Party Social Media Accounts

-Many pages on the Mass.gov portal and on the Blogs allow you to interact with your own third party social media accounts on an affirmative basis.
+Some pages on the Massachusetts Court System website allow you to interact with your own third party social media accounts on an affirmative basis.
 For example, from a post on a Blog, you may click a button to “like” a post on your Facebook™ account or to pin a post to your Pinterest™ account.
-Clicking such a third party social media button on the Mass.gov/courts or on a Blog may prompt you to log into the relevant third party social media provider if you are not already logged in and should work in the same manner as if you logged in to the third party social media provider directly (e.g., it may set one or more persistent cookies as a result of logging in).
+Clicking such a third party social media button on the Massachusetts Court System website may prompt you to log into the relevant third party social media provider if you are not already logged in and should work in the same manner as if you logged in to the third party social media provider directly (e.g., it may set one or more persistent cookies as a result of logging in).
 If you are already logged in, or once you are logged in, to the third party social media provider, the button will facilitate your interaction with that third party social media provider.
-Moreover, when you add content from Mass.gov/courts or from a Blog to your third party social media account, it is possible that your public account information can be associated with Mass.gov/courts or Blog content that you are posting.
-For example, if you retweet a tweet posted anywhere on the Mass.gov/courts website (more information on the Mass.Gov Twitter™ account is at the bottom of this policy), someone could use Twitter to search for keyword in the original tweet and, potentially, see your public account information.
+Moreover, when you add content from the Massachusetts Court System website to your third party social media account, it is possible that your public account information can be associated with the Massachusetts Court System website content that you are posting.
+For example, if you retweet a tweet posted anywhere on the Mass.gov/courts website (more information on our Twitter™ account is below), someone could use Twitter to search for a keyword in the original tweet and, potentially, see your public account information.